K-orne/willie-modules/README.md

 ## Available commands

-- linfo
-    - Show general status information of League's services
+- `lstatus` -- Show general status information of League's services
+- `sinfo <summoner>` -- Show (as of now) rudimentary info about the summoner
+- `sid <summoner` -- Return Summoner ID of given summoner (mostly for debug purposes)
+- `wotd <summoner>` -- Shows if and in case it's not, when the next Win of the Day Bonus for the given summoner is available